tegorman13/ai_gd_chapter/docs/gd_chapter_v3.md

 The type of AI interaction also significantly influences human creativity.
 Ashkinaze et al. (2024) found that exposure to AI-generated ideas increased the diversity of collective ideas without affecting individual creativity.
-In contrast, H. Kumar et al. (2024) observed that while providing direct answers had minimal negative impact, exposure to LLM-generated strategies decreased both originality and creative flexibility in subsequent unassisted tasks.
+In contrast, Kumar et al. (2024) observed that while providing direct answers had minimal negative impact, exposure to LLM-generated strategies decreased both originality and creative flexibility in subsequent unassisted tasks.